 Together, Andrew and Margaret decide upon a marriage of convenience, as Andrew needs a mother for his daughter, and Margaret wants not to be dependent upon her cruel aunt’s charity.

 I recollect that Andrew was a very cold man, and it took a lot of time for his heart to warm up to his efficient, capable bride.
 His heart had been pretty much torn to pieces by his ex-wife.
-With Margaret being who she is, it slowly heals, while she learns there’s more to Andrew than his gruff veneer.
-The kids in the book were cute, too....
+With Margaret being who she is, it slowly heals, while she learns there’s more to Andrew than his gruff veneer....
 Read more “Historical Romance Review: The Yankee by Kristin James”

-If you follow my reviews at length, you may notice I inject some personal vignettes or anecdotes into them.
-If it’s TMI, I don’t mean to overshare, but for me, like music or scents, each book I read is imprinted with a certain memory When I hear “Wonderful Tonight” by Eric Clapton, I’ll think of Junior Prom and my supposedly platonic date getting all weird with me.
-I’ll think about a different person in my life depending on whether it’s Brut, Joop!, Davidoff Cool Water, or Grey Flannel cologne that I smell.
+If you follow my reviews, you may notice I inject some personal vignettes or anecdotes into them.
+If it’s TMI, apologies for oversharing.
+But like music or scents, each book I read is imprinted with a certain memory.
+When I hear “Wonderful Tonight” by Eric Clapton, it takes me back to Junior Prom and my supposedly platonic date getting all clingy with me.
+I’ll think about a different man whether it’s Brut, Joop!, Davidoff Cool Water, or Grey Flannel cologne I smell.
 (Brut is my dad; the rest…are not.)
-If I have no memory of the book, I usually have no memory to go with it.
+If I have no memory of the book, there’s because there is no recollection to go with it.

 His lips touched the back of her neck and moved along her stubborn shoulder.
 One hand stroked her breasts, and the other moved unerringly between her thighs; he found the most sensitive part of her and moved against her and in her until her half-formed protests turned into soft, stifled moans.

 Do you enjoy old-school romance written in the 1970s?